Click to view a high-resolution 3D (bird’s-flight) video tour of the full map

 Date, Ornamentation and Attribution of the Map

 The 1540s Lyon plan is undated and unsigned, but researchers have determined that the map was most likely created within the 8-year period between late 1544 and Spring 1553.
 It is likely that the principle survey drawings were created in 1544 (Gauthiez, 2010).

 Here’s some date evidence provided that I was able to verify:

 - In the top right of the map (leaves 4 and 5) workers are depicted building a new fortification, “c’est le boulevard de la Pye ou citadelle.”
 (Grisard 1891, p.31) Bernard Gauthiez estimates that the map represents the progress of work on the new walls in approximately 1545.

 - On leaf 6 is depicted a “jeu de paume” (early indoor tennis) court decorated with Henri II’s crescent symbol and depicting 4 figures playing with rackets.
 This suggests that the map was worked on shortly before the Royal entry in September 1548.
-According to Oxford scholar Richard Cooper, “late in June the order was given by Jean de Saint-André (for the construction of a new jeu de paume at Ainay on land bought from the abbot, Cardinal Gaddi)” (Cooper, p.
+According to Oxford scholar Richard Cooper, “late in June the order was given by [Governor of Lyon] Jean de Saint-André (for the construction of a new jeu de paume at Ainay on land bought from the abbot, Cardinal Gaddi)” (Cooper, p.
 18).

 The map’s ornamentation clearly follows the Fontainebleau tradition (essay in Heibrunn Timeline of Art History).
 The imagery of the map is neoclassical rather than biblical, reflecting the Renaissance infatuation with classical imagery.
 It may also reflect an anti-clerical sentiment within Lyon’s secular aristocracy (Cooper, p.5).
 While there is no identified artist(s) signature on the map, perhaps multi-spectral imaging analysis will reveal one some day.